Kitanga/Switchr/README.md

 ## Motivation

 I wanted to create a small API to control my menus in my games (I develop html5 games using [PhaserJS](http://phaser.io) btw).
 The menus are DOM based not canvas based and I wanted an easy way of controlling what menu shows and when.
-I soon realized that it could be used for more than just plain menus but also any UI I wanted to integrate it into.
+I soon realized that I could make a simple API to do all my 'element switching' for me.
+Hence, Switchr a.k.a NDAYSwitchr was born.

 ## Installation